 To be eligible for admission into the LCC Nursing Program, applicant must score the following:

 The Kaplan Admission Exam – 63 cumulative score or higher

-Schedule to take the HESI Admission Assessment Exam.
-This may be taken before you have completed the prerequisite courses.
-Applicants may take the HESI Admission Assessment Exam a total of two times.
+The exam may be taken before you have completed the prerequisite courses.
+Applicants may repeat either exam every two weeks and up to a total of three times.

-Students will be required to pay appropriate fees to the LCC Cashier in Student Services at least seven days in advance of the scheduled exam.
+Students will be required to pay appropriate fees to the LCC Cashier in Student Services for the Kaplan Admission Assessment Exam.

-Prior to participation in nursing clinical courses, students must provide to the Office of Admissions documentation of the following:
+Prior to participation in nursing clinical courses, students must provide to the Nursing and CTE Coordinator, Shealynn McCracken, documentation* of the following:

 - Health Questionnaire / Immunization Record completion.
 This includes: